Lauren Shippen: Career

 The Bright Sessions led to opportunities to work on other shows, and John Scott Dryden contacted Shippen about working on a new fiction podcast, Passenger List.
 She joined the project as a co-writer and co-director along with Dryden and Mark Henry Phillips.
 The show, part of the Radiotopia podcast network, explores the disappearance of a trans-Atlantic flight.
 Passenger List was released in 2019 and its first season won the 2020 BBC Audio Drama Award for Best Podcast or Online Audio Drama; the second season won the 2022 award in the same category.

 In 2019, Marvel and Stitcher Premium commissioned a podcast adaptation of the graphic novel MARVELS.
 Shippen wrote the adaption, which was directed by Paul Bae, and with sound design by Mischa Stanton.

 In 2020, Lauren served as Executive Producer and voiced the role of "Gerda" in the iHeart Radio Podcast Award-nominated musical series, In Strange Woods.

 In 2021, she collaborated with Aaron Mahnke to co-write Bridgewater, a fiction podcast about folklore and the Bridgewater Triangle.
 It won the iHeartRadio Podcast Award for Best Fiction Podcast.
 Shippen also wrote and directed Rebel Robin, a prequel podcast for the Netflix series Stranger Things with the character Robin Buckley (played by Maya Hawke) as the protagonist.
 In 2022, Atypical Artists released Maxine Miles, a podcast created and written by Shippen.
 It is an interactive mystery written for a young adult audience.

+In July 2023, Shippen began releasing Breaker Whiskey, a fiction podcast following a woman after an apocalyptic event in the 1960s.